BlockchainCommons/developer-web-site/_pages/envelope-tech.md

 ## Eliding Envelopes

 One of the biggest advances of Gordian Envelope is that it includes elision as a fundamental principle.
-Any element of an Envelope may be elided; the elision may be done by the Holder (not just an Issuer, as is the case with most extant credential data structures); and elision does not change the hashes of the Envelope.
+Any element of an envelope may be elided; the elision may be done by the Holder (not just an Issuer, as is the case with most extant credential data structures); and elision does not change the hashes of the envelope.

 Take as an example the signed Alice Knows Bob example: